 Children living withNeuropathic Pain for HIV and with pain and HIV related to it in what they euphemistically call communities

-Seropositive children, in general, originate in families with low income, large Social vulnerability due to poverty in what today is called "communities" and there is a high prevalence of drug use of all shades, including injectables.
-Many families have more than one infected limb and multiple losses to AIDS in the same family are common.
-This affects the way families deal with the disease and, in consequence, the pain it causes.
-Parental guilt, which usually results in denial of the disease, can also result in denial of the child's pain and resistance to appropriate pain management; On the other hand, users divert the medication that would serve to mitigate the pain of the child and take it to "recreational use" and there is no way for health systems to monitor these events and the child's suffering remains unrelieved by Account of their vulnerabilities together with the lack of ability to communicate in addition to the pressure of parental authority (...).
+Seropositive children, in general, originate in families with low income, large social vulnerability due to poverty in what is today called “communities” and there is a high prevalence of drug use of all stripes, including injectables.
+Many families have more than one infected member and multiple AIDS losses in one family are common.
+This affects the way families deal with the disease and, subsequently, the pain it causes.
+Parental guilt, which often results in denial of illness, can also result in denial of the child's pain and resistance to adequate pain management; On the other hand, users divert medication to mitigate child pain and take it for “recreational use” and there is no way for health systems to monitor these events and the child's suffering remains unrelieved. account of their vulnerabilities coupled with poor communication skills coupled with pressure from parental authority (…).